folkertvanheusden/libHappy/README.md

   Called when a DTMF code is received.
 This can come in multiple times, depending on how long someone keeps the button on the phone pressed.

+When the sip-class is instantiated with the parameters above then you can receive calls.

+When you invoke:

+    auto rc = initiate_call(const std::string & target, const std::string & local_address, const int timeout);

+e.g.:

+    auto rc = initiate_call("6501@somehost.com", "9997", 15);

+...then libHappy will make a call to 6501@somehost.com with "9997@upstream-sip-server" as your local endpoint.
+15 is the number of seconds it will wait for the other end to respond.

 The sip\_session\_t structure contains a few parameters relevant to the session.
 The only ones you should use are: